tahiyar7/Excel-Analytics/README.md

 MEDIAN: Finds the median of a set of numbers.
 MODE: Determines the most frequently occurring number in a dataset.
 STDEV.P and STDEV.S: Calculate the standard deviation for a population and a sample, respectively.
-VAR.P and VAR.S: Compute the variance for a population and a sample, respectively.
+VAR.P and VAR.S: Compute the variance for a population and a sample, respectively.<br />
 CORREL: Returns the correlation coefficient between two data sets.
 LINEST: Returns the parameters of a linear trend.
 3. Data Analysis Functions